----- The final assembler/emulators must be submitted for assessment, as must PALINC.PVM.
 It would help if you simply printed only those parts of the interpreters that you have modified - large portions of the original will not need to change at all.
 Be careful to include the sections that deal with the run-time error trapping, however.

-Task 9 - Execution overheads - part two
+Task 10 - Execution overheads - part two

-You might think it is pretty obvious that using as many one-word opcodes as possible should make your programs smaller, faster, better.
-Carry out some experiments to see whether this is true and, if so, how big this effect is.
+You might think it is pretty obvious that using as many STL and LDL opcodes as possible should make your programs smaller, faster, better.
+Experiment to see whether this is true and, if so, how big this effect is.

-In the prac kit you will find a second translation SIEVE2.PVM of a cut down version of the same prime-counting program SIEVE.PAV as was used in Task 4, but this time using the extended opcode set developed in the last task.
+In the prac kit you will find further translations SIEVE2.PVM and SIEVE3.PVM of the same prime-counting program SIEVE.PAV as was used in Task 4, but this time using the extended opcode set developed in the last task in various ways.

-Run SIEVE2.
-PVM through both versions of your modified assemblers and obtain timings for the same limit (say 4000) and number of iterations (say 100) as in Task 4.
+Run SIEVE2.PVM and SIEVE3.PVM through both versions of your modified assemblers and obtain timings for the same limit (say 4000) and number of iterations (say 100) as in Task 4.

-Hint: The lab computers are very fast.
-You may have to alter those suggestions quite a bit to produce measurably distinct timings.
+Hint: You may have to alter those suggestions quite a bit to produce measurably distinct timings.

 Comment on the results.
 Are they what you expect?
-If not, why not?
+If not, can you suggest why not?